Feature Selection on Quantum Computers: Conclusion

 \subsubsection{Acknowledgments}

-Parts of this research have been funded by the Federal Ministry of Education and Research of Germany as part of the competence center for machine learning ML2R (01$\vert$S18038A and 01$\vert$S18038B).
+Parts of this research have been funded by the Federal Ministry of Education and Research of Germany and the state of North-Rhine Westphalia as part of the Lamarr-Institute for Machine Learning and Artificial Intelligence, LAMARR22B.
 Parts of this work have been funded by the Ministry of Science and Health of the State of Rhineland-Palatinate (Germany) as part of the project AnQuC-3.
 This work was developed with help of the Fraunhofer Cluster of Excellence \enquote{Cognitive Internet Technologies}.